li-clutter-org/FiddlerToLoadImpact/README.md

 This adds a named column, "LI Group", of size 512 characters and with the o-flag "addon.loadimpact.ligroup".
 Both the o-flag value and the column name are used in the exporter so don't change them unless you really know what you're doing and update the exporter code as well.

+There's also a dependency on [MimeKit](http://www.mimekit.net/) as you will need that.

 Oh, and where is Fiddler you might wonder?
 [Fiddler](http://www.telerik.com/fiddler)